jeffreyhanson/large-data/Session-2/04-multiple-imputation-exercise/README.md

 This folder contains .....

 ### Repository contents
-* Data obtained from [Penone et al. (2014)](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12232/abstract) stored in "carnivora_data_complete.csv".
+* Data obtained from [Penone et al. (2014)](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12232/abstract) stored in `carnivora_data_complete.csv`.
 Note that the original dataset contained missing data which have been imputed to simulate a complete dataset for this exercise.
-* R script contained in "imputation_exercise.R"
+* R script contained in `imputation_exercise.R`

 ### Description
 1. A complete life-history trait dataset is provided, with information for 273 mammalian carnivores: body mass, litter size, longevity, habitat breadth, head-body length, diet breadth, gestation length, weaning age.